Edson, Kansas

-Edson is an unincorporated community in Sherman County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 17.
+Edson is a census-designated place (CDP) in Sherman County, Kansas, United States.
+As of the 2020 census, the population was 17.
 Edson is located near Interstate 70, 9 mi east of Goodland.

 History

 Edson was named for settler Ed Harris, and his son.
 The first post office in Edson was established in 1888.
 The ZIP code is 67733.

 Edson was a station and shipping point on the Chicago, Rock Island and Pacific Railroad.

 Geography

 Climate

 According to the Köppen Climate Classification system, Edson has a semi-arid climate, abbreviated "BSk" on climate maps.

 Demographics

-For statistical purposes, the United States Census Bureau has defined this community as a census-designated place (CDP).
+The 2020 United States census counted 17 people, 12 households, and 5 families in Edson.
+The population density was 24.1 per square mile (9.3/km^{2}).
+There were 12 housing units at an average density of 17.0 per square mile (6.6/km^{2}).
+Everyone was white or European American (100% non-Hispanic white).

+Of the 12 households, 1 had children under the age of 18; 5 were married couples living together; 2 had a female householder with no spouse or partner present.
+7 households consisted of individuals and 4 had someone living alone who was 65 years of age or older.
+The average household size was 1.4 and the average family size was 1.7.
+It was estimated no-one in Edson had a bachelor’s degree.

+3 people were 25 to 44 years old, 8 were 45 to 64, and 6 were 65 or older.
+The median age was 57.8 years.
+There were 5 males and 12 females.

 Education

 The community is served by Goodland USD 352 public school district.

 Edson schools were closed through school unification.
 The Edson Rockets won the Kansas State High School boys class BB Track & Field championship in 1965.